nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `complete 2`
 * `complete 5`

 ### 2.8.
-Saving the tasks

-Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
-> Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.

-### 2.9.
-Track overall progress
+Track overall progress: `progress`

 Shows all the tasks completed over time and also specifying the tasks overdued.<br>
 > A general overview of performance/efficiency based on the usage of the task manager will be shown<br>

-Format: `progress NUMBER_OF_DAYS`
+Format: `progress NUMBER_OF_DAYS`:
 > NUMBER_OF_DAYS is a interger which indicates the your progress for these past days (excluding today).
 > It will provide an analysis on the number of task that you have completed/overdue.

 Examples:
 * `progress 7`

+### 2.9.
+Saving the tasks

+Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
+> Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>